LukasCBossert/das-versprechen-der-vernetzung/README.md

 Trainer: Dr. Lukas C. Bossert, Dr. Évariste Demandt, Sama Majidian

 Abstract: Currently, Germany's National Research Data Infrastructure spans a network of nine funded consortia from the first round and ten from the second round.
-This workshop stands in the tradition of literate programming and enables you to visually display and analyze the network of consortia in your internet browser via a remote Jupyter Notebook.
+This workshop enables you to visually display and analyze the network of consortia in your internet browser via a remote Jupyter Notebook.
+The workshop follows the tradition of literate programming.
 No prior experience in programming and no locally installed software needed – let's weave and tangle !

 # NFDI's Promise to Partner